The Carnival Magic is the second cruise ship in Carnival Cruise Lines’ Dream Class.

 Club O2 is a teens-only area that offers movies, music, videogames and Karaoke.
 Camp Carnival offers a wide range of activities designed for children from two to 11 years.
 Circle C is a dedicated area for kids between 12-14 years, and host a variety of activities.

 The ship has two freshwater pools.
 The aft pool features whirlpools while the main pool has a theatre.
 A miniature golf course and an expansive WaterWorks aqua park with multiple water slides is located on deck 12.

 Wi-Fi connectivity is provided across the ship.
 The Cloud 9 Spa occupies an area of 23,750ft² and features a thalassotherapy pool, thermal suite and an elaborate spa and gymnasium.

-The Carnival Magic will commence operations in May 2011 with an inaugural nine-day Mediterranean cruise from Venice to Barcelona.
-The 2011 Mediterranean schedule will include three seven-day voyages, six nine-day cruises and eight 12-day voyages.
-The all three itineraries will operate round-trip from Barcelona from May to October 2011.
+The Carnival Magic commenced operations in May 2011 with an inaugural nine-day Mediterranean cruise from Venice to Barcelona.
+The 2011 Mediterranean schedule included three seven-day voyages, six nine-day cruises and eight 12-day voyages.
+The all three itineraries operated round-trip from Barcelona from May to October 2011.

 In February 2020, Carnival Cruise Line signed a five-year agreement with the City of Norfolk to operate seasonal cruises from the Half Moone Cruise Centre, Norfolk, US, until 2025.
 The cruise ship was expected to become the largest cruise ship in 2021 to sail from Norfolk with a series of 12 cruises carrying approximately 50,000 guests from the port.

 Carnival Corporation cancelled the itineraries of Carnival Magic operating from Miami until 13 March 2021 due to the Covid-19 pandemic.
 The ship is expected to arrive Norfolk in May 2022.